 Technical Specifications

-- Medium: Primarily uses fiber optic cables.
+- Media: Primarily uses fiber optic cables, though copper is also supported.

 FDDI vs. Gigabit Ethernet